Accelerating Low-field MRI: From Compressed Sensing to Deep Learning Reconstruction with CNNs and Transformers: Methodology

 \subsubsection{IFFT and CS reconstructions}

 Fully-sampled data were reconstructed using a conventional IFFT operation.
 For undersampled data, missing $k$-space data entries were first zero-filled, and images were then reconstructed via IFFT.
-The zero-filled data were also used as a starting point for $l1$-wavelet CS reconstruction, using the Sigpy package \cite{Ong2019}.
-The CS regularization parameter ($\lambda$) was optimized for each dataset and acceleration factor sperately by performing a grid search over the range of [10$^{-6}$-10$^{-1}$].
+The 95th percentile intensity value of the zero-filled images was linearly scaled to 1 and the resultant scaling factor applied to the undersampled $k$-space as a starting point for subsequent $l1$-wavelet CS reconstruction using the Sigpy package \cite{Ong2019}.
+The CS regularization parameter ($\lambda$) was optimized for each dataset and acceleration factor separately by performing a grid search over the range of [10$^{-6}$-10$^{-1}$].
 The iteration number used for the reconstructions was then optimized over the range [1-200].

-For experiments using the fastMRI dataset, the optimal $\lambda$ and iteration numbers for CS reconstruction were calculated as the values that minimized the mean NRMSE across 20 brain volumes drawn from the validation set as compared to the ground truth image.
-Values were reoptimized for each variation in input SNR.
+For experiments using the fastMRI dataset, the optimal $\lambda$ and iteration numbers for CS reconstruction were calculated as the values that minimized the mean normalized root-mean-square error (NRMSE) across 20 brain volumes drawn from the validation set as compared to the ground truth image.
+Values were re-optimized for each variation in input SNR.
 For retrospective and prospective experiments on our MRI scanners, the $\lambda$ and iteration values were chosen to minimize NRMSE relative to the fully-sampled image.
 This parameter re-optimization means that the CS algorithm is being evaluated in terms of its `best possible performance' in each experiment.